MicrosoftDocs/winrt-api/windows.ui.popups/messagedialog.md

 ## -remarks

 > [!IMPORTANT]
 > You should use MessageDialog only when you are upgrading a Universal Windows 8 app that uses MessageDialog, and need to minimize changes.
-For new apps in Windows 10 and later, we recommend using the [ContentDialog](./../windows.ui.xaml.controls/contentdialog.md) control instead.
+For new apps in Windows 10 and later that use XAML, we recommend using the [ContentDialog](./../windows.ui.xaml.controls/contentdialog.md) control instead.

 <!-- confirmed -->
 > [!NOTE]